laanp/Icarus_Mods/README.md

 Mod by JimK72 introduces an interface to set Jump height, and other things.
 Activate the Custom Options Interface with right mouse click, when your fists are displayed in lower right corner of screen
 - Allows 700, 800, or 900 unit jump heights, along with double or triple jump option.
+- Hit "H" key to bring up the hands in the hud.
-- Right-mouse button when fists equipped to bring up menu.
+- Right-mouse button to bring up Custom Options menu.
 - An option to clear all nearby vegetation - within a specified adjustable radius, until next reload
 - Allows temporary removal of all nearby caveworms (until next spawn time)
 - An option to clear all weather